-18. Essay Questions (3,000 characters max. each)
+18. Essay Question (3,000 characters Maximum)

 This should help the admissions committee learn something about you as a person, your reasons for wanting to become a veterinarian, and your career goals.

 (Enclose writing statements below on separate pages in application packet, please include full name on all separate pages).